 This short book outlines the adoption process simply.
 A good introduction, especially for those who wish to understand the adoption process and support others who adopt.

-This short book is a gift.
-It is full of research and adoptee voices.
-It is clear and offers both information for prospective adoptive parents to seriously consider and also action steps for adoptive parents as they seek to parent their children well.
+This short book offers both information for prospective adoptive parents to seriously consider and also action steps for adoptive parents as they seek to parent their children well.
 While I don’t agree with all of the stances around racial issues, it still contains many ideas to consider.

 Honestly Adoption by Mike and Kristin Berry